When can I afford to retire?

 And then it’s about working out whether you have enough!

-Step 3 – Fund it – Can you afford to retire?
+Step 3 – Fund it – When can I afford to retire?

 This is the fun part.
 It’s about working out how much you’re going to have coming in and what the gaps are.